LuxoftSDL/sdl_requirements/detailed_docs/Policies/retry_joint.md

 SDL should

-NOT perform a retry sequence for getting the PTU with a certificate.
+NOT perform a PTU sequence for getting the PT with a certificate.

 ## EXTERNAL_PROPRIETARY PTU retry sequence